dvocreative/brasstacks-js/README.md

 ##### Overriding the depth of a parent stack

 Perhaps you don't want *all* of your parent routes to be called for a particular hierarchy of routes.
-BrassTacks allows you to 'reset' the parent stack at any point using the `resetParentStack` parameter.
+By setting `runParentRoutes : false`, not only will that route, if called, not execute its parents, but any children of that route will only call *up to that routes*.

 ```javascript